reframejs/reframe/readme.md

 ## What is Reframe

-Reframe is a framework to create web apps.
+Reframe is a collection of libraries and starters to help you build web apps.

-It's a Zero-LOC framework; Reframe's codebase consists only of do-one-thing-do-it-well libraries and starters.

 Starters:
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;